 - D5 Coalition resources on demographic data collection

-4. To close racial wealth gaps in America, a Southern strategy is necessary.
+4. To close racial wealth gaps in America, we must focus on the South.

 At the 2017 Unity Summit in New Orleans, much of the conversation focused on how if we don’t understand the South, we can’t get to economic opportunities and dismantle white supremacy in America.
 The South must be a key geography for advancing racial equity and inclusion because of its already extremely large Black community and its expanding immigrant community and because of the historic and present significance of the South, from slavery to Selma.
 One speaker noted that if you are working for racial equity and inclusion and you are not working in the South, you might have a problem.
 This sentiment has been echoed through our partnership with GARE on Racial equity Here, and in our TII work with New Orleans.